Mostly solaris, probably similar on other *nix sytems….

 A response from Mr. Dan Strickland

-Read the first post here: http://realworldnumbers.wordpress.com/2009/09/02/tracking-bands-on-gray-jays-in-algonquin-park/
+Read the first post here: https://realworldnumbers.wordpress.com/2009/09/02/tracking-bands-on-gray-jays-in-algonquin-park/

 Hi Justin,